ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO: booking could pass twice for the same booking, correct that:done ✅ DONE: add paiment by apple pay (2024-11-24)
 ✅ DONE: add login with google (2024-11-24) - Available on login page
-TODO: i see pay with link not pay with apple pay and i need to signup to link TODO:search with voice detect only dated, not  number of passenger nor ports todo:Me:
+TODO: i see pay with link not pay with apple pay and i need to signup to link:done apple pay will be shown in production TODO:search with voice detect only dated, not  number of passenger nor ports todo:Me:
-	Todo generate invoice asynnch maybe ?
+	Todo generate invoice asynnch maybe ?:done

 Ayoub Ben M’barek:
 	Todo add invoice generated saving to storage (S3, local, etc.)